isralduke/thatbook/13-chronicles-1.md

 <a name="23:23">23:23</a> The sons of Mushi:

-Machli, Eder, and Jeremoth—three in all.
+Machli, Eder, and Jeremoth — three in all.

 <a name="23:24">23:24</a> These were the descendants of Levi according to their families, that is, the leaders of families as counted and individually listed who carried out assigned tasks in the Lord’s temple and were twenty years old and up. <a name="23:25">23:25</a> For David said, “The Lord God of Israel has given his people rest and has permanently settled in Jerusalem. <a name="23:26">23:26</a> So the Levites no longer need to carry the tabernacle or any of the items used in its service.” <a name="23:27">23:27</a> According to David’s final instructions, the Levites twenty years old and up were counted.